As virus surges, Trump rallies keep packing in thousands - The Boston Globe

 Not all locals are happy to have Trump come to town.

 Trump held a rally Sept.
-25 in Newport News, Virginia, even though public health officials warned that it would violate Democratic Gov. Ralph Northam’s executive order generally banning gatherings of more than 250 people.
+25 in Newport News, Va., even though public health officials warned that it would violate the executive order issued by Governor Ralph Northam, a Democrat, generally banning gatherings of more than 250 people.

 Zach Nayer, a resident at Riverside Regional Medical Center in Newport News, and a colleague later compiled county data on new coronavirus cases at Trump rally sites from late June to the Newport News event.
 They reviewed the number of cases for the 14 days before and after each event and published their findings on the health news site STAT.

-They found that spikes in COVID-19 cases occurred in seven of the 14 cities and townships where rallies were held: Tulsa, Oklahoma; Phoenix; Old Forge, Pennsylvania; Bemidji and Mankato in Minnesota; and Oshkosh and Weston, Wisconsin.
+They found that spikes in COVID-19 cases occurred in seven of the 14 cities and townships where rallies were held: Tulsa, Okla.; Phoenix; Old Forge, Pa.; Bemidji and Mankato in Minnesota; and Oshkosh and Weston, Wis.

 The researchers acknowledged, however, that increased caseloads could not be definitely linked to the rallies.

-“We’ve had a huge increase in cases in the past six to eight weeks,” said Judy Burrows, public information officer for the health department in Marathon County, which includes Weston, Wisconsin.
+“We’ve had a huge increase in cases in the past six to eight weeks,” said Judy Burrows, public information officer for the health department in Marathon County, which includes Weston, Wis.

 She said the department is far behind in processing individual cases and has not been able to do a complete job in tracing back to where people contracted the virus.
 A lot of people in the community are attending mass gatherings, but the health department doesn’t have data suggesting that one is more to blame than another, she said.